 How long is the shelf life?

 Between 6 - 12 months depending on the freshness of your ingredients.
-If your body butter starts to smell "off", please discard.
+If your body butter starts to smell "off," please discard it and whip up a new batch.

 Do I need to add a preservative?